‘A pound of that same merchant’s flesh is thine. The court awards it, and the law doth give it.’

 SHAKESPEARE, WILLIAM, THE MERCHANT OF VENICE, 1600

-A-FL’s ’78 kilograms’ (2020) is the first installment in an annual edition of postcards, titled ‘My Weight in Gold’.
+A-FL’s ’78 kilograms’ (2020) is the first installment in an annual edition titled ‘My Weight in Gold’.
 The phrase is a pun on the metaphoric idiom ‘worth its weight in gold’, which has its origin in the Roman Empire and first appeared in English by the early 1300s.

 The four cards are collected in an envelope, with ‘312 kilograms’ rubber stamped in gold on its recto side; making up the total weight of the objects on the cards when added together.